yyf20001230/frank_yang/README.md

 # About

 Hi!
 My name is Frank, I am currently a Computer Science MS student at Northwestern University at the [Design Automation of Intelligent Systems Lab](http://zhulab.eecs.northwestern.edu/index.html) advised by Prof. [Qi Zhu](http://users.eecs.northwestern.edu/~qzhu/).
 I also work closely with Prof. [Chao Huang](https://chaohuang2018.github.io/) at University of Southampton.
-Presently, I am also working as a Robotics Learning Intern at the [Stanford Vision and Learning Lab](https://svl.stanford.edu/) advised by Prof. [Fei-Fei Li](https://profiles.stanford.edu/fei-fei-li).
+I am also worked as a Robotics Learning Intern at the [Stanford Vision and Learning Lab](https://svl.stanford.edu/) advised by Prof. [Fei-Fei Li](https://profiles.stanford.edu/fei-fei-li).

 I received my Bachelor's Degree with <i>summa cum laude</i> in Computer Science and Mathematics in 2024, also from Northwestern University.
 I had the privilege of collaborating with Professor [Florian Willomitzer](https://www.optics.arizona.edu/person/florian-willomitzer) at the [3DIM Lab](https://3dim.northwestern.edu/).